 If you’re thinking about raising backyard chickens, you’ll have plenty to consider – but the Bali chicken breed list is extensive.

 What is a Bali chicken breed?
 Why, one that was developed in Bali, of course!
-There are several groups of chickens that are native to Indonesia, including Ayunai, Banten, Balenggek, Bangkok, Bekisar, Burgo, Cangehgar, Ceamni, Kedu, and more.
+Several chickens are native to Indonesia, including Ayunai, Banten, Balenggek, Bangkok, Bekisar, Burgo, Cangehgar, Ceamni, Kedu, and more.

-Bali chicken breeds are beautiful to look at – while they might not be the most productive in terms of their egg- and meat-producing abilities, they are tough, resilient, and incredibly alluring nonetheless.
+Bali chicken breeds are beautiful to look at – while they might not be the most productive in terms of their egg- and meat-producing abilities, they are tough, resilient, and incredibly alluring.

 History of Bali Chicken Breed